worldbank/rissk/README.md

 These artificial fake interviews were then mixed with 268 real interviews, creating a test set of 345 interviews.
 Real interviews for this survey are believed to be of general low-risk, as they were conducted by a small team of interviewers with a trusted, long-term relationship, incentives to perform well and deterrents to do badly, as well as a good data monitoring structure in place.
 Furthermore, interviewers were aware that the data they collected would be used to validate secondary data and that discrepancies would be investigated.
 Nevertheless, it could not be ruled out that some real interviews contained problematic interviewer behaviour.

 ## Metrics

-When using `unit_risk_score` to cluster interviews into real and fake, we achieve a [recall](https://en.wikipedia.org/wiki/Precision_and_recall)/[sensitivity](https://en.wikipedia.org/wiki/Sensitivity_and_specificity) of 61%, meaning that 61% of the artificial fake interviews were correctly classified.

 To measure RISSK's utility in a practical survey setting, we sorted all interviews by `unit_risk_score`, select the top _N%_ - as would be done if using the URS to prioritize interviews for review/verification - and calculate the share of artificial fake interviews `share_urs`.
 We compare this to `share_rand`, the share of artificial fakes one would obtain if selecting _N%_ at random, which is equal to the prevalence of artificial fakes in the data.
 We also calculate the ratio of `share_urs/share_rand` measuring how many more artificial fake interviews are contained in the selection guided by URS vs a random selection.